brkarcher/brkarcher.github.io/yams.md

 Okay, so I kind of went in there, and this seems like a pretty severe complaint about the setting, but I don't think of it as a show-stopper or anything.
 I have a similar impression of many space operas and other soft sci-fi settings: they fail to grasp or even gesture toward the destructive scale of wars within our living memory, let alone wars that ought to be a thousand times larger.
 And more to the point, this sort of thing is probably well beyond our imagining, and it isn't the dang *point*.
 Tableop wargames are for having fun, not for managing a hundred-million-soldier war machine or for or feeling miserable about some elaborately imagined human suffering elsewhere in the setting.
 Warhammer 40k, to my understanding, is the one setting that engages with the maddening scale of total war, and its brand of grimdark and midnight-black humor is unique and celebrated, and not every game should be a 40k clone.
 The others might prefer to focus on other things, gloss over the numbers, and have fun in space—and that's great!
 And besides: smaller scales tend to allow players to take more of the spotlight (in video games and roleplaying games and so on) in the setting, so it's generally a good thing.

 But!
-As I noted before, I really enjoy the high-verisimilitude expressions of the Battletech setting.
+As I noted before, I really enjoy the high-verisimilitude expressions of the BattleTech setting.
 The implications of the spacefaring scale interact poorly with them and tend to need to be glossed over.

 ### So...